willkessler/jupytergraffiti/README.md

 ![kernel_restart](./images/tutorial/kernel_restart.png)

 Once you see this message, you can "Activate Graffiti" on a Notebook to begin creating Graffiti.
-The file UserManual.ipynb has many details on how to create Graffiti.
+The <a href="user_manual/UserManual.ipynb">User Manual<a> has many details on how to create Graffiti.

 **Special Note** : if you are adding *Graffitis* to Notebooks that do not reside in the same folder where you cloned this repo, then you must :